3.7.2 Worker moves overseas

 The effect of a worker "ceasing to reside in Australia"

-If the worker has not satisfied the Agent that they are likely to have NCWC indefinitely prior to leaving Australia:
+If the worker has not satisfied the criteria::

-- no period of notice is needed to terminate weekly payments if a person has ceased to live in Australia.
-However, the Agent must advise the worker and employer of the termination.
+• no period of notice is needed to terminate weekly payments if a person has ceased to live in Australia.
+However, the Agent must advise the worker and employer, where applicable of the termination.

-- A worker may remain entitled to the reasonable costs of medical and like services subject to the workers’ compensation legislation and the approval of services and relevant overseas providers by WorkSafe.
-See: Overseas medical certificates and providers.
+• A worker may remain entitled to the reasonable costs of medical and like services subject to the workers’ compensation legislation and all WorkSafe policy and guidelines relevant to the approval of overseas services and providers.

 If the worker returns to Australia to live on a permanent basis: